csnover/dojo-boilerplate/README.md

 * The boilerplate provides the file `src/js/app/base.js` as the starting point for your development
-* The `src/index.html` file loads the configuration file located at `src/js/app/_base.js`, which in turn asynchronously loads `src/js/app/base.js`.
+* The `src/index.html` file loads `src/js/app/base.js`; it's up to you to make this file load anything else your app requires.
-* The file `util/build.sh` reads the profile file at `profiles/app.js`, which contains instructions to RequireJS on how to build the files for production.
-  The profile instructs RequireJS to create a single file that includes Dojo, your application's code, and all associated dependencies as specified within your application's code.
+* The file `util/build.sh` reads the profile file at `profiles/app.js`, which contains instructions to the Dojo build tool on how to build the files for production.
+The profile instructs the build tool to create two files: one that includes a built version of the base Dojo files, and one that includes all of your application's code and its dependencies.

 Useful resources
 ----------------